 Have you and your kids discovered geoboards yet?
 Or are you searching for kid’s astronomy projects to engage your young stargazer?
 Well we‘ve got a double whammy here for you today, DIY Constellation Geoboards.
-Make this simple constellation geoboard for a great kids astronomy project and get that young astronaut cracking!
+Make this simple constellation geoboard for a great kids’ astronomy project and inspire your budding astronomer!

-A note on the template: I’m no astronomer!
-This template is a simplified star chart that in no way claims to be an accurate representation of the night sky!
-Use it for this fun project only.
+A note on the template: This template is a simplified star chart that in no way claims to be a completely accurate representation of the night sky!
+It was created for this fun project only.

 - Geoboard Template